apietrelli/myVCF/docs/install.rst

 1. Go to `myVCF homepage <https://apietrelli.github.io/myVCF/>`_
 2. Click on one of the button present in the header page
 3. Extract the compressed file into your working directory
+4. At the end of the process you will have a directory named :code:`myVCF/` containing the desktop application

 - **GitHub**